What are the most common types of gynecologic cancers?

-The data is clear on this.
+The data are clear on this.
 The outcomes are simply better for cancer patients who see a gynecologic oncologist.
-This is true both in terms of surgical success and in long-term survival rates.
+This is true both in terms of surgical success and long-term survival rates.
 Gynecologic cancers are complex, and gynecologic oncologists undergo specialized training, so you can get the right treatment from the very beginning.
 If there’s not a gynecologic oncologist near your home, it’s worth the trip to see one.

 At what point should I seek a second opinion?

 If ever you don’t feel comfortable with the diagnosis you’ve received or the treatment your doctor recommends, get a second opinion.
 Most doctors don’t mind.
 And you know your body better than anyone else.
-So, if your concerns get pooh-poohed by your regular doctor, get a second opinion.
+So, if your concerns get blown off by your regular doctor, get a second opinion.
 You have to be an advocate for yourself.